l60nissan/USGS-Test-1/README.md

 * `run_marlprairie.R` Run full workflow to process Marl Prairie

 ## Steps to Process Species Model Output
 The following steps describe steps to post-process JEM model output using this repository.
-For instructions to run individual JEM models please follow the links provided for each model in the repository "Overview".
+For instructions to run individual JEM models please follow the links provided for each model listed above in the "Overview" section.

 1. Download this `restoration_runs` repository - this download will include processing scripts, GIS files, and an empty directory of folders necessary to run the workflow